Integrated Sensing and Communication: Joint Pilot and Transmission Design: System Model and Problem Formulation

 where ${\bf{X}} = {\left[ {{\bf{X}}_c^T{\kern 1pt} {\kern 1pt} {\kern 1pt} {\bf{X}}_t^T} \right]^T}$.

 Since the prior information about ${\bf g}_i$'s is unknown, the traditional Neyman–Pearson criterion cannot be applied.
-Instead, the generalized likelihood ratio test (GLRT), which is tantamount to replacing the unknown parameters with their maximum likelihood (ML) estimates under each hypothesis, is adopted here.
-Specifically, under the hypothesis test in \eqref{hypothesis_2}, the GLRT decides ${\cal H}_1$ or ${\cal H}_0$ is given by
+Instead, the generalized likelihood ratio test (GLRT) is adopted, which replaces the unknown parameters with their maximum likelihood (ML) estimates under each hypothesis.
+Specifically, under the hypothesis test in \eqref{hypothesis_2}, the GLRT decides ${\cal H}_1$ or ${\cal H}_0$ as follows:

 where ${\Gamma _{{{\rm th}}}}$ denotes the decision threshold, $f\left( {{{\bf{y}}_{r,1}} \ldots ,{{\bf{y}}_{r,{N_r}}};{{\bf{g}}_1}, \ldots ,{{\bf{g}}_{{N_r}}}|{{\cal H}_1}} \right)$ and $f\left( {{{\bf{y}}_{r,1}} \ldots ,{{\bf{y}}_{r,{N_r}}}|{{\cal H}_0}} \right)$ denote the probability density functions (PDFs) of the data under hypotheses ${\cal H}_1$ and ${\cal H}_0$ from $N_r$ receive antennas, which are respectively given by